OpenVoiceOS/ovos-docker/README.md

 If the `ovos-core` container is wiped for any reason, the skill(s) will be reinstalled automatically but the skill configurations will not be erased.

-The main advantage is the simplicity, but the downside will be more Python dependancies *(libraries)* within the `ovos-core` container and potential conflicts across them.
+The main advantage is the simplicity, but the downside will be more Python dependencies *(libraries)* within the `ovos-core` container and potential conflicts across them.

 ### Skill running as standalone container

 The second way is to leverage the `ovos-workshop` component by running a skill as standalone.
-This means the skill will not be part of `ovos-core` container but it will be running inside it's own container.
+This means the skill will not be part of `ovos-core` container but it will be running inside its own container.

-The advantage is that each skill are isolated which provide more flexibility about Python libraries, packages, *etc...* and more security but the downside will be that more system resources will be consumed and a container image has to be build.
+The advantage is that each skill are isolated which provide more flexibility about Python libraries, packages, *etc...* and more security but the downside will be that more system resources will be consumed and a container image has to be built.

 Few skills are already available on [here](https://hub.docker.com/u/smartgic) as well as a `docker-compose.skills.yml` file.
 Run the following command to install the pre-build containers.